Maimunar/typescript-breaking-changes/scoping.md

   - Export Keyword
   - Default Keyword

-- TypeParameters are generic types - <T>
+- TypeParameters are generic types - <T>.
+We will not consider them
-- We need to spend a time untangling a type's feature model
+- We need to spend a time untangling a type's feature model - update, now we did and the type parameter is doing a lot of heavy lifting for the whole system

 #### Variables